zfdev/docker/dockerfiles/samba/README.md

     the password for samba user is defauly saved somewhere according to the `smb.conf` file.
-This loacation can be change by adding(or modifying) the
+This loacation can be change by adding(or modifying) the `passdb backend` field (if you use samba as a standalone server, and manage users via passdb):

+        passdb backend = tdbsam:/etc/samba/passdb.tdb

 ---